 - 1 1/2 teaspoons water

-Hollandaise can be a bit tricky, but these tips will help you make a great sauce.
+Hollandaise can be a bit tricky, but these three tips will help you make a great sauce.

 - Let the egg and butter reach room temperature before starting the sauce.

 - Stirring in the butter when softened but not melted keeps the sauce from breaking.

 - Cut your butter into 8 equal pieces and have them ready right next to the stove.
 They will be added to the sauce one at a time while whisking.

 - Choose a small saucepan and a metal or heat-proof glass bowl that fits securely in the top of the pan.

 - Put 1/2-1 inch of water into the saucepan (just enough so the water level doesn't quite touch the bottom of the bowl when it's set in the pan.)

 - Set the pan over high heat.

 - Once it boils, turn the heat down to keep the water at a bare simmer.